-Historian, Researcher, French Ministry of Social Affairs and Health
+Historian, researcher with the Ministry of Social Affairs and Health

-Vincent Viet is conducting historical research on social and health policies, social ministries, social protection and immigration policy, the prevention of occupational hazards, and labor law.
-He has specialized in exploring an institutional and social field, that of social ministries, treated as an autonomous system of positions, actors, and institutions, organized according to internal stakes and relationships.
-The main theoretical challenge of this specialization is to decipher, over the long run, the evolution of relationships and non-relationships between the imperative forms of the main functions (or policies) of social ministries (protect, house, put to work, give work, train, look after, assist, ensure, etc.) and the pronominal or reflexive forms that, individually and collectively, can supplement them (for example, to protect oneself – against work accidents, against the hazards of living; to put oneself to work, to find oneself a job, to look after oneself, to train oneself, to ensure oneself, etc. ).
+Seconded to CERMES3 from the Ministry of Solidarity and Health, Vincent Viet carries out research on several subjects, including the history of social and health policies, the social ministries, labour inspection, social welfare, immigration policy, labour and employment policies, prevention of occupational risk, the right to work and health policy.
+He has specialised in exploring an institutional and social field, namely the social ministries, understood as the autonomous system of positions, actors and institutions organised as a result of internal issues and relationships.
+The principle stake of these research projects is to decipher the evolution over time of the relationships – or lack thereof – between the essential forms of the main functions (or policies) of the social ministries (protect, house, put to work, place, train, care for, assist, insure, etc.) and the pronominal or reflexive forms that, individually and collectively, may compensate for them (for example, protect oneself against work accidents, against unforeseen circumstances, start work, find employment, treat oneself, train oneself, insure oneself, etc. ).

 His most recent published research has dealt with the thwarted genesis of French public health policy, studied through the itinerary of Justin Godart (1871-1956), a privileged actor and witness of the social and health policies brought about by the First World War.
 The goal was to understand why the First World War had not been a founding event for that policy, that is, one having an organising power with long-term effects.
 Today, he is working for the General Direction of Labour (DGT) on a study of two associations of work inspectors from former times: the association Villermé and L 611-10.